-If you are using Adobe Experience Manager as your web content management system you can add 3D assets to your web pages by way of the 3D Media component.
+If you are using Experience Manager as your web content management system, you can add 3D assets to your web pages by way of the 3D Media component.

 Open Experience Manager Sites and select the web page to which you want to add the Dynamic Media 3D Media component.

-Tap the Edit (pencil) icon to open the page into the page editor.
-Make sure Edit mode is selected near the upper-right of page.
+To open the page into the page editor, tap the Edit (pencil) icon.
+Make sure that Edit mode is selected near the upper right of page.

 On the toolbar, tap the Side Panel icon to toggle or “turn on” the display of the panel.